ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 You should be able to :ref:`clone <git-clone>` this repo using ``git clone https://github.com/ArduPilot/SITL_Models.git`` and then load the models into RealFlight.
 In the directory for each model there is a .parm file that can be loaded into SITL so that appropriate tunings parameters are set.

+The SITL_Models folder has a RealFlight directory with a WIP sub-directory for models in progress, and a Released_Models directory, which have models that have been tested to work with the InterLink controllers and have README.md files describing thier setup and special features.

 To import one of these models:

-  - on RealFlight select Simulation >> Import >> RealFlight Archive (RX, G3X) and select the model you're interested in
+  - on RealFlight select Simulation >> Import >> RealFlight Archive (RFX, G3X) and select the model you're interested in
   - select Aircraft >> Select Aircraft and select the model imported from the above step

   .. image:: ../images/realflight-import-model.png
     :width: 70%
     :target: ../_images/realflight-import-model.png

-  - from within SITL type ``param load <filename>``  to load the parameter found in the same directory as the model, i.e. ``param load ../../SITL_Models/RealFlight/Tridge/QuadPlane/BigStickQuadPlane.parm`` to load the quadplane parameters.
-In some cases you may need to restart SITL in order for some parameters to take effect.
+  - from within SITL type ``param load <filename>``  to load the parameter found in the same directory as the model, as in the above example.
+You may have to load them again, after typing ``param fetch``, in order to load parameters that require enabling before presenting their parameter set.
+And in some cases you may need to restart SITL in order for some parameters to take effect.

   .. image:: ../images/realflight-import-parms.png
     :width: 70%